1905–06 New Brompton F.C. season: Aftermath

-Despite finishing in the bottom two places, New Brompton were not relegated to Division Two as the Southern League opted to increase the number of clubs in Division One.
-The team's performance improved slightly the following season, as New Brompton finished 16th in an expanded 20-team division.
-The club, which changed its name to Gillingham in 1912, remained in the Southern League Division One until 1920 when the entire division was absorbed into the national Football League to form its new Third Division.
+At the annual meeting of the Southern League, the member clubs voted unanimously to increase the number of teams in Division One and New Brompton were re-elected to the division for the subsequent season.
+The team's performance improved slightly in the following season, as New Brompton finished 16th in a 20-team division.
+The club, which changed its name to Gillingham in 1912, remained in the Southern League Division One until 1920 when the entire division was absorbed into the Football League to form its new Third Division.